 This bill proposes amendments to the Code of West Virginia regarding the regulation of occupations and professions, specifically focusing on the review process conducted by the Performance Evaluation and Research Division of the Office of the Legislative Auditor.
 Key changes include the removal of the requirement for an application analysis concerning the scope of practice for both unregulated professions and existing occupational licenses.
 Additionally, the bill eliminates the stipulation that the scope of practice must be interpreted narrowly when determining whether a profession should be regulated.
-The amendments aim to streamline the application process for regulating unregulated professions and to clarify the criteria for evaluating existing occupational licenses.
+The application process for regulating unregulated professions will now only require a statement of support from at least ten residents of West Virginia, rather than including scope of practice considerations.

 Statutes affected: